 What is Qualitative Market Research?

-Qualitative market research is an open-ended conversational research method that heavily relies on the following market research methods: focus groups, in-depth interviews, and other innovative research methods.
+Qualitative market research is an open ended questions(conversational) based research method that heavily relies on the following market research methods: focus groups, in-depth interviews, and other innovative research methods.
 It is based on a small but highly validated sample size, usually consisting of 6 to 10 respondents.